KelseyNewman147/challenges/fizzbuzz/INSTRUCTIONS.md

 * For each multiple of 3, "Fizz" instead of the number.
 * For each multiple of 5, "Buzz" instead of the number.
-* For numbers which are multiples of both 3 and 5, "KelseyNewman147.FizzBuzz" instead of the number.
+* For numbers which are multiples of both 3 and 5, "FizzBuzz" instead of the number.

 example: